ialbluwi/11102-s26/lessons/negative.md

 ## Representing Negative Numbers

 There are multiple ways to represent negative numbers in binary.
-The most straightforward way is to use dedicate the most significant bit (MSB) as a sign bit.
+The most straightforward way is to dedicate the most significant bit (MSB) as a sign bit.

 **Example:** If we are using a byte (8 bits) to store the number **-5**, we can represent it as `10000101`: